standstillMatt/Final_Portfolio_Fall2024/README.md

 ## Colab Worksheet
 <a href="https://github.com/standstillMatt/Final_Portfolio_Fall2024/blob/main/Data_Science_Final_Project.ipynb" target="_blank">View Notebook</a>
 ## Introduction
-We created our own custom data set (linked here) by compiling statistics collected from a number of sources.
+We created our own custom data set (linked [here](https://github.com/standstillMatt/Final_Portfolio_Fall2024/blob/main/Coaches%20-%20Sheet1%20(2).csv)) by compiling statistics collected from a number of sources.
 The final data set contained the following info from the 2002 - 2023 NFL season (we chose this range because the 32nd team, the Texans, were added to the League in 2002):
   *  **Year** - The season for that entry
   *  **Coach** - The head coach for that season
      -  There will be separate entries if a coach was fired and replaced midseason, one entry for each coach